Affiliate Association Membership

 (a) All members of the Board of Directors shall be voting members in good standing.

-(b) The Board of Directors shall determine the qualifications of the Executive Director.
+(b) The Board of Directors shall determine the qualifications of the Chief Executive Officer.

 (c) Prior to taking office, an officer, must have served at least one (1) full term as a director, or have provided equivalent service on the board of the Texas Criminal Defense Lawyers Educational Institute or the Executive Committee of the Criminal Defense Lawyers Project.